catlee/aosa-volume2/raw/mailman/mailman.rst

 .. figure:: chains.png

+   Figure 3.
 Simplified view of default chains with their links.

 It's important to note that the rules themselves do not dispatch based on outcome.
 In the built-in chain, each link is associated with an *action*